AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/format-import-financial-data.md

 To flatten a two-dimensional table using an Excel pivot table:

 1. Open the file with the two-dimensional data table.
 1. Open the PivotTable Wizard.
 In Windows, the shortcut is `Alt-D`.
-In Mac OSX, enter `Command-Option-P`.
+In Mac OS, enter `Command-Option-P`.
 1. Select **[!UICONTROL Multiple consolidated ranges]** and click **[!UICONTROL Next]**.
 1. Select **[!UICONTROL I will create the page fields]** and click **[!UICONTROL Next]**.
 1. Select the entire data set in the two-dimensional table, including the labels.
 Ensure that `0` is selected for the number of desired page fields and click **[!UICONTROL Next]**.